corefan/SchedulerEngineDotNet/README.md

 # SchedulerEngineDotNet
 This is a simple scheduler engine for robot control in C#.
+With it you can easily enable your software processing multiple task parallel on your instrument.

 How to use it,